-Fiduciary funds include pension and other employee benefit trust funds, private-purpose trust funds, and agency funds, and are used to account for assets that are held in trust by the District in a trustee and agency capacity.
+Fiduciary funds include private-purpose trust funds and are used to account for assets that are held in trust by the district in a trustee and agency capacity.

-Private-Purpose Trust Fund

-This fund is used to account for resources that are legally held in trust by the District.
+Private-Purpose Trust Fund - This fund is used to account for resources that are legally held in trust by the District.
 The trust agreement details whether principal and interest may both be spent, or whether only interest may be spent.
 Money from a Private-Purpose Trust Fund may not be used to support the District's programs, and may be used to benefit individuals, private organizations, or other governments.